-31. FINANCIAL RISK MANAGEMENT OBJECTIVES AND POLICIES (cont'd)
+30. FINANCIAL RISK MANAGEMENT OBJECTIVES AND POLICIES (cont'd)

-(c) Foreign currency risk
+Foreign currency risk (c)

 Foreign currency risk is the risk that the fair value or future cash flows of a financial instrument would fluctuate because of changes in foreign exchange rates.